TobiZog/cinnamon-dynamic-wallpaper/readme.md

 - 9 day periods
 - HEIF converter
 - Image configuration assistent with simple one-click setup for image choose
-- Online location estimation
+- Online location estimation or offline with manual latitude and longitude input
 - Offline sun angles estimation

 ### Tested Cinnamon versions
+- 5.4 (Mint 21)
-- 5.6
+- 5.6 (Mint 21.1)
+- 5.8 (Mint 21.2)

+### Technology
+- Using `JavaScript` for
+	- Sun angle estimation
+	- Location estimation
+	- Change of the desktop wallpapers
+- `Python` displays the Image Configurator
+- Image Configurator UI was written with `Glade`

 ## Installation
 ### From the repo